About the College of Engineering

 - 300 graduate students

-- 50,000 square feet more research space at the UA Engineering Research Center, and an additional 30,000 in the renovated Auburn Science and Engineering Center West Tower
+- 50,000 square feet more research space at the UA Engineering Research Center, and an additional 30,000 square feet in the renovated Auburn Science and Engineering Center West Tower

 - Launching the new Aerospace Systems Engineering baccalaureate degree program - the first undergraduate program in the U.S.